 We were firing at the advancing VC NVA, and I remember two SP M-60s were firing hot and heavy about then.
 The VC NVA quickly took our new defensive line under fire.
 There were so many of them they were doing everything at once-some were shooting up our line, enemy troops running and firing or just running and not firing, and others were taking on Bunker Hill-10.
 I didn't know how long we could hold out, because for a while they seemed to surround us, and I thought massacre or even try and capture us.
-But some started bypassing us while others, I think, wanted to overrun or at least trying to block us so thesappers and others could penetrate W/B toward the aircraft; if they had made it through, there was little or nothing at that moment to stop them-nothing-and the whole thing could have gone south and turned in to a real stuff-storm at that point.

-I worried about what if they got in to the hut areas.
-I think in every hut, only one guy had a weapon and that was it.
+But some started bypassing us while others, I think, wanted to overrun or at least tried to block us so the sappers and others could penetrate W/B toward the aircraft; if they had made it through, there was little or nothing at that moment to stop them-nothing- and the whole thing could have gone south and turned in to a real stuff-storm at that point.
+I worried about what if they got into the hut areas.
+I think every hut only one guy armed with a weapon, and that was it.
 All the SPs knew that, and no one acted like they wouldn't do their duty, even when we were virtually surrounded.
 But as long as we kept up our defense they didn't turn on us in force.
 It was like we were on a small island and they were the river water roiling at, around and past us, only to encounter heavier fire power from the 40 or so SPs nearby.

 Spooky's flares were constant, but then there was a break as the string of flares winked out.
 It was really, really dark.
-I don't know what the flare-kickers actually do, but even though the darkness last a minute or so it seemed forever.
-The firing didn't slack up at all, but there were so many of them I couldn't tell if we were having any effect on the enemy numbers.
+I don't know what the flare-kickers actually do, but even though the darkness lasted a minute or so it seemed forever.
+The firing didn't slack up at all, but there were so many attackers I couldn't tell if we were having any effect on the enemy's numbers.
 The only time I actually saw them close up was when they were trying to flank us and flares were dropping.
-We kept fired on them but didn't stop them...I seen just a few clearly...and there were a whole lot more than a few.
+We kept firing on them, but didn't stop them...I saw just a few clearly...and there were a whole lot more than a few.

-When those choppers showed up VC and NVA were firing all around us-that was when we were literally surrounded.
+When those choppers showed up, VC and NVA were firing all around us-that was when we were literally surrounded and fighting for our lives.
 Those Spooky flares and the 145th gunships really took the VC and NVA under heavy fire and literally saved our butts.
-The choppers were all exposed and flying really low.
-The VC fired a storm toward them and continued pounding of Bunker Hill-10 and us, and fought very hard attempting a break-through.
+The choppers were all exposed, taking fire, and flying so low we felt their rotor wash.
+The VC fired a storm toward them and continued pounding Bunker Hill-10 and us, and fought very hard attempting a break-through.